 From the corporate outlook, offering employees the flexibility and freedom to make their own business travel choices can prove to be valuable.
-Millennials are fond of unique experiences and are often not bound to conventional transportation and accommodation options; therefore, they prefer to pre-negotiate rates with hotels and other service providers to be able to choose what best suits their requirements whilst following the company policy.
+Millennials are fond of unique experiences and are often not bound to conventional transportation and accommodation options.
+Therefore, they prefer to pre-negotiate rates with hotels and other service providers to be able to choose what best suits their requirements while following the company policy.
 With the ever-changing travel hospitality landscape, options beyond the standard have caught the attention of companies and travelers.

 Tech-fancy Business Travelers

-A substantial chunk of business travelers prefers a thorough online research before making their bookings as it provides significant information and competitive deals.
-Thus, feeding a smooth and mobile-friendly travel experience in a business ecosystem can help enhance an employee’s overall corporate travel experience and provide an exceptional omnichannel support throughout their journey.
-The Indian Business Travel Industry is ever evolving and continuously adapting with relevant, prompt and responsive services to aid travelers enhance their experience.
+A substantial chunk of business travelers prefers thorough online research before making their bookings as it provides essential information and competitive deals.
+Thus, feeding a smooth and mobile-friendly travel experience in a business ecosystem can help enhance an employee’s overall corporate travel experience and provide exceptional omnichannel support throughout their journey.
+The Indian Business Travel Industry is ever-evolving and continuously adapting with relevant, prompt, and responsive services to aid travelers in enhancing their experience.

 The Future of Business Travel

 The ‘Bleisure’ trend is securing itself to be the future of Business Travel as Millennials are eager to make the most of their time spent on business trips by adding a couple of leisure days to their travel.
 The face of business travel is evolving as the line between business and leisure is becoming increasingly blurred.

 The enhanced flexibility in the business travel policy has increased employee productivity and well-being, eventually taking a well-rounded and tactical approach towards better employee management, which in turn will produce efficient employees and bring in more substantial results.